ahlem-phantom/poker-hands-euler-problem-54/README.md

    - Round Representation: Created a method to represent a round of poker using the Card and Hand objects (using parseCard and parseHand).

  - [x] Phase 4: Evaluating Poker Hands
-    - Utility functions: Created functions like isSameSuit, isConsecutive, getHandHighCard etc.
+    - Utility functions: Created functions like `isSameSuit`, `isConsecutive`, `getHandHighCard`, etc.
     - Hand Evaluation: Wrote down the logic to evaluate and rank poker hands according to the rules of poker.

  - [x]  Phase 5: Testing and Optimization
-   - Solution Testing: Continously tested all the elements thoroughly to ensure they worked as expected using JUnit5 tests.
+   - Solution Testing: Continuously tested all the elements thoroughly to ensure they worked as expected using JUnit5 tests.
-   - Optimization: Continously refined and optimized the code for efficiency and readability.
+   - Optimization: Continuously refined and optimized the code for efficiency and readability.

 ## Representing Poker Hands in Java